What are the tuition and fees cost at Purdue Northwest?

 Visit the Bursar’s Office webpage Tuition and Fees for information on tuition and fees costs.

 When are fees due?

 Payment dates are set by the Bursar’s Office.
-Typically, fees are due in early August for the fall term, early December for the spring term and early May for the summer term.
+Typically, fees are due in August for the fall term, January for the spring term and May for the summer term.